JonathanmBarnes/NhanesDataCombinations/README.md

 I’ve spoken a bit on some of what I would like to explore above.
-Other aspects I would like to try are different clustering methods, splines, and possibly exploring more computationally intensive methods in python.
+Other aspects I would like to try are different clustering methods, splines, and possibly exploring more computationally intensive methods in python as I better learn analytics packages.

 I also want to start focusing on more literature surrounding the topic, I will likely have more access to free material at the university of